electricimp/XBee/README.md

 This method will enable (*state* is `true`) or disable (*state* is `false`) the communications channel between the imp and the XBee.

-**Note** This does not currently relinquish the UART; it simply causes the class instance to ignore any date coming in via the UART.
+**Note** This does not currently relinquish the UART; it simply causes the class instance to ignore any date coming in via the UART and to stop writing data to the UART.

 ## Class Methods: API Mode ##